 The Project will enhance the public amenity of the Upper Falls Greenway by providing connections to the Greenway, including a bike path from the Greenway to Needham Street.

-There will be significant and long term mitigation of the traffic impacts of the Project which in any event will be less than the traffic impacts of development as of right.
+There will be significant and long-term mitigation plans to lessen the traffic impacts of the Project.

-The Project will include 3 buildings with residential portions constructed to achieve Passive House certification and a building designated as “all age friendly”, so that in total the Project will provide a variety of housing alternatives and experiences.
+The Project is outward facing and open to the public.

 The Project will not be a nuisance or serious hazard to vehicles or pedestrians (§7.3.3.C.3) because:

+The Project is pedestrian-centric, and the design promotes the safety of pedestrians.

-The Project facilities MassDOT improvements to the intersection of Charlemont and Needham streets, including the addition of a new traffic light at the Charlemont Street entrance and a crosswalk for bicycles and pedestrians.
+The Project, by providing land to MassDOT, facilitates MassDOT improvements to the intersection of Charlemont and Needham streets, including the addition of a new traffic light at the Charlemont Street entrance and a crosswalk for bicycles and pedestrians.

-The Project relocates the current Oak Street entrance to an area of preferred visibility to reduce impacts on the surrounding neighborhood and improve safety for vehicles and pedestrians through traffic calming and directional controls.
+The Project relocates the current Oak Street entrance to a safer location with improved visibility.

+The Project improves safety for vehicles and pedestrians through traffic calming and directional controls within the Site.

-The Project consolidates driveways accessing the Site, and also achieves spreading of traffic to the Charlemont Street, Main Street, Tower Road and Oak Street entrances to the Site.
+The Project reduces the number of access points to Needham Street and consolidates driveways to improve pedestrian safety, while also diffusing traffic flow to the Charlemont Street, Tower Road and Oak Street entrances to the Site.

 Access to the Site over streets is appropriate for the types and numbers of vehicles involved (§7.3.3.C.4) because: